nonceacademy/Zero-Event/slides.md

 <br />

-The barrier of entry is appears to be high, even for a simple HTML-based application.
+The barrier to entry appears to be high, even for a simple HTML-based application.

 <br/>